navigation

 He had no known grave.
 His name is commemorated on Panel 8 of the Cambrai Memorial at Louverval, Nord, France.

 I never knew him, of course.
-But I am proud of him.
+But I am incredibly proud of him.
 To me, he was a hero.

 There is another thought I keep coming back to with my great grandad.
 Herbert had a son before he went to war.
 My grandad, Austin William Scaife, was born in 1913.